vtortola/WebSocketListener/README.md

  * It can work with **Text or Binary** messages.
  * It is **fully asynchronous**.
 During idle state, no thread should be blocked.
  * It has the **Ping/Pong functionality built-in**.
 It does not detect half-open situations at this moment though.
  * It allows to **send and receive messages as streams**.
-A given message is represented as a stream, and once the message is read, that stream does not yield more data.
-This allows integration with other .NET objects like e.g. `StreamReader` and `StreamWriter`.
+WebSocket messages are represented as delimited stream-like objects, this allows integration with other .NET objects like e.g. `StreamReader` and `StreamWriter`.
+Two different WebSocket messages, yield two different streams.
  * Messages reads and writes are streamed.
+Big messages are not held in memory during reads or writes.
  * It **handles partial frames transparently**.
 The WebSocket specification states that a single message can be sent across multiple individual frames.
 The message stream will allow to read all the message data, no matter if it was sent in a single or multiple frames.
  * It **handles interleaved control frames transparently**.
 The WebSocket specification states that control frames can appear interleaved with data frames, including between partial frames of the same message.
 The message stream will allow to read just the message data, it will skip the control frames.